mikenakis/VsDebugLogger/README.md

 - Support multiple applications
     - Maintain a socket (or named-pipe) connection with each running application to negotiate which log file to monitor on behalf of that application and to know (via socket disconnection) when logging can pause.
 	- Then of course an interesting possibility is to transmit the log text via that connection so it is VsDebugLogger that also does the appending to the file.
 (And if VsDebugLogger is unavailable, then the application does the logging by itself.)
-- Create an installer or NuGet package (Never done this before, help would be welcome)
-- Convert the standalone application into a Visual Studio extension (Never done this before, help would be welcome)

-If you do decide to contribute, please contact me first to arrange the specifics.